secretGeek/til/.net_core_MVC/remove_accent.md

 But in .net core it crashed with:

-    'Cyrillic' is not a supported encoding name.
+> 'Cyrillic' is not a supported encoding name.

-THe magic incantation was to add  Encoding.RegisterProvider(CodePagesEncodingProvider.Instance);
+The magic incantation was to add:

+    Encoding.RegisterProvider(CodePagesEncodingProvider.Instance);

+To wit:

     //using System.Text

     public static string RemoveAccent(this string txt)
     {